sebastian89n/tech-notes/Courses/Dive into Kubernetes/Kubernetes - 15 - Architecture, Kubelet, Static pods.md

 >The **kubelet** is a Kubernetes agent that runs on each node in the cluster and ensures that containers are running as expected.
 It receives instructions from the control plane (like the API server) and manages the lifecycle of pods assigned to the node.
 The kubelet monitors the state of these pods and reports back to the Kubernetes control plane.
-It is also responsible for monitoring the `/etc/kubernetes/manifests` directory and stopping containers when the files are removed
+It is also responsible for monitoring the `/etc/kubernetes/manifests` directory and stopping containers when the files are removed.
+It's a primary 'node agent' that runs each node.
+It is often referred to as the 'worker'.

 >A **DaemonSet** is a Kubernetes resource that ensures a specific pod runs on **all (or selected) nodes** in the cluster.
 It is commonly used for deploying system-level services like log collectors, monitoring agents, or network plugins.
 When a new node joins the cluster, the DaemonSet automatically schedules the pod on that node as well.